ZeroOnet/ZNNineGridUnlock/README.md

 This is a kit to realize nine grids unlock simulates `Android`, you can add a new unlock method for your App with `ZNNineGridUnlock`, including custom your item image or background and stoke line color。Meanwhile，the password of nine grids can be reset after you input previous password successfully！

-Your operation is very sample, just like these code as follows：
+Your operation is very sample, just like doing these code as follows：

 ```Objective-C
 - (ZNNineGridsUnlockView *)NGUView {